Executive Team

 Captain Richard Martin

-Captain Richard Martin has been with the Yavapai County Sheriff’s Office since 1994.
+Richard Martin is a Captain in the Detention Services Division.
+He has been with the Yavapai County Sheriff’s Office since 1994.
 He began his career working as a Detention Officer and transferred to the Law Enforcement division in 1995.
 He promoted through the ranks of law enforcement.
 He is currently the Captain of Verde Detention Services overseeing the Camp Verde Jail facility.

 Captain Eric Stumpf